 I have a love affair with mushrooms.
 Ask anyone who knows me.
 I know people either love them or hate them.
 So if you’re on my side, then you’re going to really enjoy this soup.

 Barley is a healthy high-fiber, high-protein whole grain.
-It has an amazing 5 grams of fiber in just 1/4 cup!
-It comes in a package like this or you can buy it in bulk at places like Whole Foods.
+It has an amazing 5 grams of fiber in just ¼ cup!
+It’s reasonably priced and can add tons of bulk and nutrition to a dish.
+Barley comes in a package like the picture below or you can buy it in bulk at places like Whole Foods.

 When it’s cooked, barley has a very mild nutty flavor, similar to brown rice.
 It’s nice and soft when cooked and is a great comfort food.
 It can either be cooked separately and added to the soup or cooked right in the soup.
 I prefer the later method because it uses less pots and it soaks up the broth flavor as it cooks.